francois-le-ko4la/lovelace-entity-progress-card/README.md

 *   25000 - 50000 ppb: `var(--deep-purple-color)` → Hazardous

 > [!IMPORTANT]
-> The information provided in this [color code/tool/analysis] is based on thresholds from the following [source](https://support.getawair.com/hc/en-us/articles/19504367520023-Understanding-Awair-Score-and-Air-Quality-Factors-Measured-By-Awair-Element).
+> The information provided in this HA card is based on thresholds from the following [source](https://support.getawair.com/hc/en-us/articles/19504367520023-Understanding-Awair-Score-and-Air-Quality-Factors-Measured-By-Awair-Element).
 > This color code is for informational purposes only and should not be taken as professional advice or a standard to follow.
 It is crucial to consult the device's official documentation or current standards for the most accurate and up-to-date information.
 In case of any discrepancy between the information provided here and the device's documentation or current standards, the latter shall prevail.
 > The lower the value, the better it is generally considered to be.